Thomas More College (South Africa): History

 The choice of Kloof as the site for the Thomas More School (as it was originally called) was due to the availability of the Great House, and the presence of a small core of likely pupils.
 However, at the time Kloof was a village with a scattering of shops and what was then a functioning railway station.
 What today are residential areas were then largely open grasslands, and Kloof High School was in fact Kloof Secondary, as in 1962 it only went as far as Standard 7 (Grade 9 in modern parlance).
-Between 1962 and 1992 (by which time the school's name had changed to the present Thomas More College) the school was served by three headmasters: Robin Savory, Chris Hurley and Bill Pickering.
+Between 1962 and 1992 (by which time the school's name had changed to the present Thomas More College) the school had three headmasters: Robin Savory, Chris Hurley and Bill Pickering.

 Attendance numbers never rose above 197, comprising around 100-110 boarders, with the balance being 'day-boys'.
 This was despite the school going co-educational in 1976.
 By 1990 the school was facing closure.
 A campaign was launched to revive and expand it.

 As part of this, a primary school was set up in the Farmhouse.
 In 1992 Peter Habberton was appointed as principal, and in 1993 the Junior Primary School opened.
 Much expansion in terms of buildings and other facilities took place.
 The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result were converted to offices and specialist classrooms.

 In 2002 Shane Cuthbertson followed Peter Habberton as principal.
 In 2009, due to re-structuring in the high school, Cuthbertson retained his position as principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as headmaster of the high school.
 A new hockey field, an all-purpose field and netball courts were created.
 At the end of 2006 a 25 m x 35 m swimming pool was completed.
 The Ken Mackenzie Centre appeared on the other side of the Savory Field.
-Pupil numbers have risen to 1 224, from Grade 0000 to Grade 12, making Thomas More College the largest independent school in KwaZulu-Natal.
+Pupil numbers have risen to 1,224, from Grade 0000 to Grade 12, making Thomas More College the largest independent school in KwaZulu-Natal.
 In 2012 Thomas More College celebrated a jubilee year for its 50th birthday.

 Today

-The school is situated on a conservancy estate of 20 hectares and has 1 163 pupils.
+The school is on a conservancy estate of 20 hectares and has 1,163 pupils.
 All pupils are put into houses (Hurley, Savory, or Dalberg) that compete against each other in events such as the interhouse galas and sports day as well as cultural events.